aniket-gupta28/aniket-gupta28/README.md

 - 👋 Hi, I’m Aniket Gupta
-- 👀 Software Engineer at Morgan Stanley
+- 👨‍💻 Software Engineer at Morgan Stanley
-- 🌱 I’m currently learning ...
+- 📝 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - aniketguptacontact@gmail.com

 <!---
 aniket-gupta28/aniket-gupta28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.